|

 thanatopraxis, formolisation, preservation act, IFT®).

-Injection of 4 to 6 litres of an aseptic and sterilizing formaldehyde
+Injection of 6 to 10 litres of an aseptic and sterilizing formaldehyde

 product.
 This procedure takes about one and a half hours to complete.